proycon/LaMachine/README.md

 certains tools don't fully work.

 Disk space is also, by far, the cheapest resource, in contrast to memory or CPU.

+If you use docker, be aware that you may need to increase the size limit if you build a custom LaMachine container and run into size issues!

 #### Q: Can I run LaMachine in a 32-bit environment?